 - The U-M Library is in a period of rapid growth as it adapts to the changing needs of users.
 Endowing the Deanship helps us continue to explore new ways of providing the finest content, access, and expertise.

-- Endowing this position is a crucial step to ensure that the Special Collections Library has the leadership and expertise necessary to maintain its prominence and relevance for students and researchers.
+- Endowing this position is a crucial step to ensure that the Special Collections Research Center has the leadership and expertise necessary to maintain its prominence and relevance for students and researchers.

 - Taubman Health Sciences Library Director Endowment

 - A gift to endow and name the directorship of the Taubman Health Sciences Library will support the top level leadership needed for delivering high-quality health and biomedical information services to U-M's academic health sciences schools, basic and clinical research systems, bioinformatics and clinical translational science departments, the U-M Health System, and also keep our library on the leading edge of academic health sciences libraries.